 Why is my cruise control not working on my Ford Fiesta?

-If you're experiencing issues with your cruise control, here are some steps you can take to troubleshoot the problem:
+If you're experiencing problems with your Ford Fiesta's cruise control, here are some steps you can take to troubleshoot and resolve the issue:

 What are the signs of a failing cruise control?